gabriellewald/resume.md/resume.md

 - Co-created capstone project to understand financial impact in K-12 public education in CA
 - Run regression models to determine variables of impact and identify confounding factors
 - Performed t-test and chi-square analysis for hypothesis testing
-- Formulated hypothesis and studied the relationship between various indicators
 - Conducted exploratory data analysis and created meaningful plots to identify patterns
-- Manipulated several datasets to obtain useful information
-- Found, transformed, and prepared data for visualization

 ### <span>Research Data Analyst, UC Davis</span> <span>May 2019 -- Jul 2020</span>